 These articles are for Google Workspace administrators.
 Google Workspace users should go to Turn on 2-Step Verification.

-Use 2-Step Verification to protect accounts from unauthorized access.
 2-Step Verification puts an extra barrier between your business and cybercriminals who try to steal usernames and passwords to access business data.
 Turning on 2-Step Verification is the single most important action you can take to protect your business.

 What is 2-Step Verification?

 With 2-Step Verification, your users sign in to their account in two steps with something they know (their password) and something they have (their phone or a Security Key).
 Learn how it works